-Melody Johnson with Rio our Mammoth donkey age 9 months, (two months after his almost death experience from gelding) this was my introduction to donkeys.
+Rio our baby mammoth donkey age 9 months, (two months after his almost death experience from gelding) this was my introduction to donkeys.
+The vet did not tie off his testicles, sadly Rio almost bled to death he was rushed to a trauma hospital with his mom and they saved Rio’s life.
 The breeder shared this experience with me as most veterinarians do not get the opportunity to study donkeys in medical school they study horses.
 I am the voice for the donkey and the humans who love the beloved and humble donkey.

 I have had way too many calls and e-mails from donkey mom’s and dads who have buried their donkey after sedation or a gelding.
 My first donkey death is burned into my heart and soul.
 Select GALOPIN the dancing donkey of France.
 Galopin died while I was coaching his humans Martine and Geoff of France to tame and train him.
 This issue must change and change quickly.
 The vet clearly did not have enough experience or education to geld Galopin.
 Galopin died from the drugs he never woke up after being sedated.